 Student resources

-- The Career Center provides career resources specifically for students with disabilities(link is external), including career planning resources.
+- The Career Center provides career resources specifically for students with disabilities, including career planning resources.

-- Organizations for students with disabilities and serving students with disabilities are listed on the CalLink website(link is external).
+- Organizations for students with disabilities and serving students with disabilities are listed on the CalLink website.

 Academic appointee resources